 Tanzania school tripPreparation

-Tanzania school trip preparation
+Tanzania School trip Preparation

 This page gives you a first introduction to all the things that you will need to do in the lead up to your AfriCamp.
 The information here is fairly brief, but there are links to other pages that provide more detailed information about certain subjects.
 With all of these subjects, do speak to us if you have any queries.
 We give rough amounts of time before the trip that you need to be thinking about each item.
-However, with all of these it is a case of the earlier the better.
+However, with all of these, it is a case of the earlier the better.

 Flights (8-10 months before leaving)

-The most conveinient places to fly to in order to access northern Tanzania is Kilimanjaro International (IATA Code JRO) which is between the towns of Arusha and Moshi.
+The most convenient places to fly to in order to access northern Tanzania is Kilimanjaro International (IATA Code JRO) which is between the towns of Arusha and Moshi.
 However, it is sometimes cheaper to fly to Nairobi Jomo Kenyatta (IATA Code NBO) in Kenya and travel overland south to Tanzania.
 You will need to discuss your arrival point with us at an early stage when planning the trip.
 It is often possible for us to meet the group in Nairobi if required and include transport to Tanzania within the itinerary.

-For independent bookings it is worth trying flight comparison sites such as ebookers, Sky-Scanner and Kayak.
+For independent bookings, it is worth trying flight comparison sites such as ebookers, Sky-Scanner and Kayak.
 Though do check terms and conditions if you fly with combinations of airlines.